absolunet/docs-node-ioc/src/docs/05_data/06_cache/en.md

 The runtime cache driver is a simple store handled by a JavaScript object, without any permanent save.
 This cache is working through the process runtime.
 When the process has exited, the cache is flushed.
-It is a good driver for testing purpose, or if you need to cache simple data, but is not suggested for production.
+It is a good driver for testing purposes, or if you need to cache simple data, but is not suggested for production.
 It does not need any configuration.

 ### File driver

-The file driver save the cached values in JSON files in a configured folder.
+The file driver saves the cached values in JSON files in a configured folder.
-By default, the application suggests that the cached values goes in the `storage/framework/cache/data`.
+By default, the application suggests that the cached values go in the `storage/framework/cache/data`.